sambetts/graph-calling-bots/README.md

 All these permissions need administrator consent to be effective.
 The group-call bot has extra requirements.
 That should be enough to make calls to Teams users (P2P – more permissions are needed if calling a group).

+## Recording Bot Messages
+In the examples given, there are a couple of example messages.
+Assuming you want your own, it needs to be (a specific format)[https://learn.microsoft.com/en-us/graph/api/resources/mediainfo?view=graph-rest-1.0].
+From the docs:
+* Currently supports only Wave file (.wav) format, single-channel, 16-bit samples with a 16,000 (16 KHz) sampling rate.

 ## Optional: Setup PSTN Calling
 If you need PSTN calling, here are the extra steps.